 - Toggle the switch to "Authorize Users of this Policy to Allow Sites" for policies that are mapped to the teacher’s OU under the Policy Map.
 (Please be mindful that you do not accidentally select this option for any student policy.)

 - You can limit the time for which temporarily allowed sites can be accessed by the student by navigating to Global Settings.
 Input the number of minutes for which the site can be accessed.

 Note that if no time is added, the site will become available to the student forever on the specified IP, and will not expire from the Global Allow list.
 However, it can be removed manually by an admin at any time.
 It is recommended that you specify a time duration to avoid misuse by students.

-For the admin’s convenience, these whitelisted sites are marked separately under the ‘Allow/Deny’ list in Global Settings.
+For the admin’s convenience, these allowed sites are marked separately under the "Allow/Deny" list in Global Settings.